I hope you’ll agree with me when I say:

 - However, I soon realized that I can use at least 4 different Dash cams in one go.
 I also drove back home at night with all of the finalists.

-- It took about a week to fully test 12 different Dash cams of 2018 and come at solid conclusions.
+- It took about a week to fully test 12 different Dash cams and come at solid conclusions.

 - We also looked at the file footage we captured off every camera both in day and night situations.